healyr4/Gaze-Tracking-Trackereyes/README.md

 ## Future Works

-- Remive file paths and redundant code from my personal data collection using the eye tracker
+- Remove file paths and redundant code from my personal data collection using the eye tracker
 - Make an interface for the calibration screen, rather than having to calibrate for each eye and change eye file names
 - Alter how the ouput video appears on the screen, it is flakey
 - Integrate the deep neural network, calibrate using the 9 point model, plus the DNN, instead of just using interpolation